-The National Vaccine Injury Compensation Program (VICP) is a special federal program that provides no-fault compensation to individuals that are injured by a vaccine.
-The VICP is often referred to as Vaccine Court and it offers people who are harmed by a vaccination an alternative compensation system outside of a traditional civil lawsuit.
+The National Vaccine Injury Compensation Program (VICP) is a special federal program that provides no-fault compensation to individuals who are injured by a vaccine.
+The VICP is often referred to as Vaccine Court, and it offers people who are harmed by a vaccination an alternative compensation system outside of a traditional civil lawsuit.

-Vaccine court and the VICP process are completely unfamiliar to most people and even most lawyers.
-In this post, we will explain the basics of vaccine court and getting compensation under the VICP.
+The Vaccine Court and the VICP process are largely unfamiliar to most people, including many lawyers.
+In this post, we will explain the basics of vaccine court and the process for obtaining compensation under the VICP.

-Our lawyers give you recent updates on vaccine lawsuits and then get into the nuts and bolts of these cases.
+Our lawyers provide you with recent updates on vaccine lawsuits and then delve into the details of these cases.

 Vaccine Court News and Updates